-Step 3: Fill black color in the focus area
+Step 3: Fill the black color in the focus area

-Take a new layer.
-Use foreground or background color to fill black color in the selected area.
+Take on a new layer.
+Use a foreground or background color to fill in the black color in the selected area.
 Why do we fill black in this area?
 Because we want to make its depth map.
 We need to tell Photoshop that depth is from this point to this point.
 It means that everything that is black will not be blurred.

-Step 4: Take a new layer with a gradient
+Step 4: Create a new layer with a gradient

-Take a new layer beneath the above one and fill the black and white gradient in it.
-Press shift and click and drag your mouse after selecting the gradient tool.
+Take a new layer beneath the above one and fill it with a black-and-white gradient.
+Press shift+click and drag your mouse after selecting the gradient tool.

 After applying the above two steps, the layer panel will now look like this.

-Step 5: take the layer with gradient onto a channel
+Step 5: take the layer with a gradient and place it on a channel

-Click on the layer you just filled with gradient and then click on channels.
+Click on the layer you just filled with a gradient, and then click on channels.
 Select any channel (Red, Green, or Blue) and make its copy.
 You can give any name to this channel.
-I name it “depth map”.
+I named it “depth map”.

-Just go back to RGB by selecting its name and then click on layers.
+Just go back to RGB by selecting its name and then clicking on layers.

 Step 6: Group all layers created so far